raketbizdev/raketbizdev/README.md

 - [xendit-ruby](https://github.com/rnopal/xendit-ruby) - This library is the abstraction of Xendit API for access from applications written with Ruby/Rails.

 ### Blockchain
-[econpay](https://bithomp.com/explorer/rpCXAqJaHaRqf4rHMjNrCpsKi1Dc2mJS8F) - Econ pay is a dynamic XRP token known as EconPay.
-Designed to revolutionize digital transactions, EconPay offers seamless, secure, and lightning-fast transfers of value on the XRP Ledger.
+- [econpay](https://bithomp.com/explorer/rpCXAqJaHaRqf4rHMjNrCpsKi1Dc2mJS8F) - The anonymous XRP token revolutionizing discreet transactions for subscription sites like OnlyFans & Ashley Madison or Pornhub.
+- [CLEO](https://bscscan.com/token/0x0281f67ae371ab9f22e0dba9afdfe5162a64d041) - My personal token project, a result of studying blockchain mechanics and its economy.

 ### WordPress Plugin
 - [google-maps-gutenberg-block](https://github.com/raketbizdev/google-maps-gutenberg-block) - A WordPress Gutenberg block plugin to embed Google Maps into your posts and pages.